The McKnight Foundation, a family foundation based in Minnesota, advances a more just, creative, and abundant future

 - See application tips from a past fellow

--Professional artists who have been continuous residents of Minnesota since April 11, 2018 are eligible to apply.
-Fellows must maintain residence in Minnesota during the fellowship year.
+-Professional artists who have been continuous residents of Minnesota since March 28, 2023 are eligible to apply.
+Fellows must maintain residence in Minnesota during the fellowship year (July 1, 2024-June 30, 2025).
+Fellows must have the legal right to work in the United States.

 -The Theater Artist Fellowship is open to actors, directors, dramaturgs, stage managers, and theatrical designers (including puppetry).
+Artists working in other disciplines of live theater may be eligible to apply—contact Julia at firstname.lastname@example.org to discuss your specific situation.
 It is also open to those choreographers and composers whose main body of work is in theater.
 Playwrights are not eligible for this award.
 (Playwrights are encouraged to apply for the McKnight Fellowship in Playwriting.
 Composers, choreographers, visual artists, and other artists whose work is not primarily in theater are encouraged to apply for the McKnight Fellowship in their field.)

 -Full time students at any level are not eligible.